scriptnull/vishnubharathi.codes/source/_posts/book-notes-hooked.md

 tags: ["books"]
 ---

+I recently had the chance to read through this book: [Hooked: How to Build Habit-Forming Products](https://www.goodreads.com/book/show/22668729-hooked).

 > As one of its findings, the study concluded that the more frequently the new hbehaviour occurred, the stronger the habit became.

 > So Why haven't more Google users switched to Bing?
 Habits keep isers loyal